hustcer/nushell.github.io/.ebook-pub/commands/skip.md

 ## Parameters

-- `n`: the number of elements to skip
+- `n`: The number of elements to skip.

 ## Input/output types: